flipcoder/qork/README.md

 (Example images are not yet included!
 You can use your own images.
 I will fix this soon!)

+*Warning: Examples that use the canvas currently flicker on Windows pretty bad due to a bug.
+If you're sensitive to that sort of thing, you've been warned!
+Sorry!*

-Make examples executable and run any example:
+Make examples executable and run any example.
 ```
 chmod +x ./examples/*.py
 ./qork.py examples/script.py